laygr/foundation-daterangepicker/README.md

-# Date Range Picker for Twitter Bootstrap
+# Date Range Picker for Foundation

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

-This date range picker component for Twitter Bootstrap creates a dropdown menu from which a user can select a range of dates.
+This date range picker component for Foundation (forked from [Dan Grossman's picker for Bootstrap](https://github.com/dangrossman/bootstrap-daterangepicker)) creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.